 It is estimated that there are over three million people are injured in an accident each year.
 This can be at home, in their own car, at work or even outdoors.
 Most of the time, these accidents are someone else’s fault.
 This leaves the accident victims with the right to claim compensation.
 But how should you do this?
 What is the process of a personal injury claim?
 Read on to find out.

-- Expert Opinions
+Step 1: Expert Opinions

-- Court Settlements
+Step 3: Court Settlements

-Legal action may be advised by your solicitor if a settlement is not reached.
-If the defendant responds to your claim letter outlining that they were not liable for the accident and thus will not be paying you compensation then you may be advised to go to court.
+If a settlement cannot be reached, your solicitor may advise you to take legal action.
+If the defendant responds to your claim letter by stating that they were not liable for the accident and will not be paying compensation, you may be advised to go to court.